 UK government commenced its response to Europeanisation ahead of accession in 1973.
-Indeed, as has been argued elsewhere, the broad framework of the response emerged at the time of the negotiations for entry in 1961 (Bulmer and Burch 1998: 608-9).
-The basic principles of the response were wholly in keeping with traditional ways of working in Whitehall.
-They comprised the following key features:
+Indeed, the broad framework of the response emerged at the time of the negotiations for entry in 1961 (Bulmer and Burch 1998: 608-9; see also Wallace and Wallace 1973).
+The basic principles of the response reflected traditional ways of working in Whitehall.
+They comprised the following features:

-- delegating the detailed consideration of substantive policy to the relevant UK ministry; - assigning diplomatic functions to the Foreign Office; - identifying the important legal dimension to integration, and placing it under the authority of the Treasury Solicitor's Office; - ensuring that policy was co-ordinated effectively within Whitehall through reliance on traditional cabinet mechanisms (a Cabinet committee underpinned by committees of officials); and - the emergence of a set of core ministries at the heart of Europeanisation, with an outer tier having more intermittent involvement.
+- delegating detailed consideration of substantive policy to the relevant UK ministry; - assigning diplomatic functions to the Foreign Office; - identifying the important legal dimension to integration, and placing it under the authority of the Treasury Solicitor's Office;

+- ensuring that policy was co-ordinated effectively within Whitehall through reliance on traditional cabinet mechanisms; and - the emergence of a set of core ministries at the heart of Europeanisation, with an outer tier having more intermittent involvement.